MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-2 Mutating data.md

       // used as a generic type in mutation hook said that the property
       // is a todo array and not undefined.
       //
-      // to fix this, where we return the prvsData, if ot's undefined we
+      // to fix this, where we return the prvsData, if it's undefined we
       // should return an empty Array
     },
     // moreover, we have to handle the success and the errors scenario